ceciliamerino/Thecaphora_frezzii_DeNovo_Transcriptome/scripts/06_orf_prediction/README.md

 ## Notes

 Large database files and analysis outputs are not included in this repository.
 This includes `nr`, `nr.dmnd`, taxonomy files, DIAMOND output tables and TransDecoder output files.

+Custom post-processing steps for selecting non-redundant CDS isoforms and validating CDSs longer than 5,000 nt are described in the manuscript.
+The corresponding large intermediate files and database outputs are not included in this repository.